Realtor Logos That Are the Foundation of a Great Brand

 The graphic designer behind the Quadra Realty logo did a great job of creating a pictogram based on the letter Q, combining the rising sun over a home’s roof.
 It is a simple, yet effective idea, and the combination of dark blue and gold enhances the stylishness of it.
 The vintage feel of the subtle serif font also works well with the whole concept.

-This logo design concept for a real estate and property management online tool screams Software as a Service aesthetic, infusing a tiny element such as a roof into the wordmark to remind us of the nature of the business.
+This logo design concept for a real estate and property management online tool screams Software as a Service aesthetic, with the professional logo designer infusing a tiny element such as a roof into the wordmark to remind us of the nature of the business.
 It’s easy to imagine this fitting well with social media because of the lively salmon-red color and minimal wordmark.

 Creative and classy monograms